|Enroll | Register | Get Transcripts | Email | Online Tools|

 |Assistant Coach, Denny Peterson

-Denny Peterson, a veteran of nine years of high school and twelve years of college coaching experience, concluded his eighth year as an assistant coach for the Delta Mustangs.
+Denny Peterson began as an assistant coach with the Delta Mustangs in 2005.
+He is a veteran of nine years of high school and twelve years of college coaching experience.
 Coach Peterson's primary responsibilities include coaching the pitchers and recruiting.
 He has established himself as one of the top pitching coaches in California Community College Baseball.
 In 2011 his pitching staff led the Mustangs to the 2011 State Championship.
 Two of his pitchers: Jake Cose (Chicago White Sox) and Trevor Miller (Seattle Mariners) were selected in the 2011 Major League Draft.
 In addition, Freshman Lefthander Aaron Gillis signed with Fresno State University and Righthander Kyle Hassna signed with San Jose State University.
 In the 2009 season he led the Mustangs to the top of the Big 8 Conference in: lowest team ERA, fewest runs allowed, lowest opponent batting avg, and most opposing runners picked off.
 In addition, he coached the 2009 California Pitcher of the Year, Zach DeValle.
 In 2013, his team compliled a 2.92 ERA and the Big 8 leader in Alex Lott 1.37.